yashbonde/SamiLearns/README.md

 1. `fastapi` for backend server maintainance
 2. `pytorch` instead of `tensorflow`, for it's ease and simplicity of use

+For the notable research on this topic please refer to [`research`]("./research") folder, note that this only contains material that was considered as important and our system is based on that.

 ## Outcome

 I am the outcome to be a system that is atleast 2x better at gathering information than current sources (`pre-alpha`).
 Overal aim with this idea is to have `10x by V1` and `100x by V2` improvement in learning speed of a human.
 For this specific outcome I aim for the following: